lewpiotr1701/hydrapp/readme.md

 # Hydrapp

 Simple app that allows to count the glasses of water drunk every day.
-Application enables PWA so it is installable.
+Application enables PWA which makes it is installable.